List of Stoke City F.C. managers: History

 Stoke's first secretary-manager was Thomas Slaney he also played for the club during his time in charge.
 He left in 1883 to set up the Staffordshire Football Association.
 Another ex-player, Walter Cox took over however his reign was a short one lasting just a year in that time he took Stoke into their first FA Cup match.
-Harry Lockett led Stoke into the Football League in 1888 but after two seasons of finishing last Stoke failed to gain re-election and Lockett left to work for The FA.
-Joseph Bradshaw took over from Lockett and has a successful first season winning the club's first league title, the Football Alliance and gained re-election to the Football League.
+Harry Lockett led Stoke into the Football League in 1888 but after two seasons of finishing last Stoke failed to gain re-election and in 1891 Lockett left to work for the Football League.
+Joseph Bradshaw took over from Lockett once Stoke had returned to the Football League.
 Stoke struggled again in the League and Bradshaw was replaced by Arthur Reeves midway through the season.
-Reeves brought in a number of new players which had a good impact on the club but unfortunately Stoke's fortunes wavered and he was replaced by ex goalkeeper Bill Rowley.
+Reeves brought in a number of new players which had a good impact on the club but Stoke's fortunes wavered and he was replaced by ex-goalkeeper Bill Rowley.

 After two years in charge, Rowley shocked the Stoke board by transferring himself to Leicester Fosse; he was banned by the FA.
 Horace Austerberry then embarked on an eleven-year-long spell in which time he took Stoke to their first FA Cup Semi-final in 1899.
 Stoke were relegated to the Second Division in 1907 and a year later the club went bankrupt and left the Football League.
 Austerberry left and Alfred Barker had the task of saving the club and he took the club into the Birmingham & District League and Southern Football League.
 After failing to re enter the Football League, he resigned in 1914.
 Scotsman Peter Hodge came in from Raith and won the Southern League Division Two; he returned to Scotland following the outbreak of war.

 Former star player Joe Schofield took over for the War time leagues from 1914 till 1919.
 Following the return to League football, the board appointed Arthur Shallcross, who won promotion with the club in 1922; however Stoke were relegated the next season and he resigned in March 1923.
 Jock Rutherford, former England winger, took over but lasted just eleven games before he quit after a heated row with the board.
 Tom Mather came in and triggered a run of stability as Stoke only had four managers for the next 54 years (1923–1977).
 Mather spent twelve years; in that time he won two league titles, the Second Division in 1933 and Third Division North in 1927.